postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 - The <xref:Caravela.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters> property gives access to the current method or accessor parameters.
 - The <xref:Caravela.Framework.Aspects.meta.This?text=meta.This> property represents the `this` instance.
 Together with <xref:Caravela.Framework.Aspects.meta.Base?text=meta.Base>, <xref:Caravela.Framework.Aspects.meta.ThisStatic?text=meta.ThisStatic>, and <xref:Caravela.Framework.Aspects.meta.BaseStatic?text=meta.BaseStatic> properties, it allows your template to access members of the target class using dynamic code (see below).
 - The <xref:Caravela.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method.
--  The <xref:Caravela.Framework.Aspects.meta.CompileTime*?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
+-  The <xref:Caravela.Framework.Aspects.meta.CompileTime%2A?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
-- <xref:Caravela.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).
+- <xref:Caravela.Framework.Aspects.meta.RunTime%2A?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).

 ### Compile-time local variables